mity/acutest/README.md

     for(i = 0; i < sizeof(test_vectors) / sizeof(test_vectors[0]); i++) {
         struct TestVector* vec = &test_vectors[i];

-        TEST_CASE(vec.name);
+        /* Output the name of the tested test vector. */ TEST_CASE(vec.name);

+        /* Now, we can check the function produces what it should for the
+         * current test vector.
+If any of the following checking macros
+         * produces any output (either because the check fails, or because
+         * high `--verbose` level is used), Acutest also outputs the  currently
+         * tested vector's name. */
         output = SomeFunction(vec->input, vec->input_size, &output_size);
         if(TEST_CHECK(output != NULL)) {
             TEST_CHECK(output_size == vec->expected_output_size);